A dynamical approach to spanning and surplus edges of random graphs: Monotone forest representation and surplus edges

-Indeed, suppose that, for $ i_s \in C_i$, $j_t\in C_j$, $\zeta^{i_s, j_t}$ is an exponential random variable with rate $ x_{i_s} x_{j_t}$, independently over different $s$ and $t$.
+Indeed, suppose that, for $ i_s \in C_i$, $j_t\in C_j$, $\zeta^{i_s, j_t}$ is an exponential random variable with rate $ x_{i_s} \cdot x_{j_t}$, independently over different $s$ and $t$.
 Then, according to the random graph dynamic and elementary properties of the exponential distribution, on the event $\{Q=q\}$ the edge $\pi_{i_s} \to \pi_{j_t}$ is the one created by the merger of $C_i$ and $C_j$ with probability

-This is equivalent to picking one vertex in each component according to the size biased order, and creating the edge between them.
-The arrival of this edge reduces the total number of trees by one (it creates one tree from two smaller trees).
+This is equivalent to picking one vertex in each component in a size-biased way, and connecting them by an edge.
+The arrival of this edge reduces the total number of trees by one (it creates one larger tree from two smaller trees).